Best AI agencies in 2026: what makes them different

 What is the difference between an AI agency and an AI consultant?

 An AI agency typically provides a team that builds and delivers systems, while an AI consultant provides advice, direction, and sometimes implementation support.
-In practice the lines blur: operator-led implementation shops often describe themselves as consultants, and consulting firms often have delivery arms.
+In practice the lines blur.
+Operator-led implementation shops often describe themselves as consultants, and consulting firms often have delivery arms.
 The useful distinction is whether the engagement ends with a running system or a document.
 Read more in AI agency vs AI consultant.

 Do the best AI agencies use their own tools?